Associate Professor, Graduate Program Coordinator

 Research interests: Participatory Democracy, Brazil and Latin America.

 Dr. Brian Wampler is the author of Participatory Budgeting in Brazil: Cooperation, Contestation, and Accountability (Pennsylvania State University Press 2007).
 In 2009-2010, Wampler was a Fulbright Scholar at the Federal University of Minas Gerais, located in Belo Horizonte Brazil.
-Based on this research Wampler has a forthcoming book, Activating Democracy in Brazil: Popular Participation, Social Justice and Interlocking Institutions (University of Norte Dame Press).
+Based on this research Wampler has a forthcoming book, Activating Democracy in Brazil: Popular Participation, Social Justice and Interlocking Institutions (University of Notre Dame Press).

 Stephanie Witt began her career at Boise State in 1989 as a political science professor, after receiving her doctorate from Washington State University in Pullman, Washington.
 She chaired the Political Science Department for six years, has served as Interim Associate Dean of the College of Social Sciences and Public Affairs and was Associate Vice President for Academic Affairs for nearly six years.